Nuitka/Nuitka/README.rst

        bits matching your Python.
 Use both MinGW64 and 64 bits Python if you have the choice of which Python to use.
 Install it to ``C:\MinGW64`` or ``\MinGW64`` (same disk root as Nuitka running) to find it automatically.
+       Also, when prompted, use "posix" for threads and "dwarf" for exception model, although these currently do not matter at all.

 .. [#] Download for free from
        http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx